 Trusting the VVV Root Certificate on iOS

-You will need to place the authority somewhere mobile safari can access.
-Make sure nobody see this as it could be a security risk, and remove the file once installed.
+You will need to place the authority somewhere mobile Safari can access.
+Make sure nobody can see this as it could be a security risk, and remove the file once installed.

 - Download the

-Be mindful that doing this from an app such as one drive or google drive may not work.
+Be mindful that doing this from an app such as Microsoft OneDrive or Google Drive may not work.

 You can verify the certificate is installed by going to

 Settings->General->Profiles.
-This option will only appear if profiles are installed, if it’s missing then the operation was unsuccesful.
+This option will only appear if profiles are installed, if it’s missing then the operation was unsuccessful.